Heeheedaa/DNDC-NSGA-III/README.md

 # DNDC-NSGA-III

-1. Donwnload the DNDC model from the officicial website https://www.dndc.sr.unh.edu/
+1. Donwnload the DNDC model from the official website https://www.dndc.sr.unh.edu/

 2. DNDC_OPT.py is the main function